 In order to test the Pareto optimality of an assignment $p$, we construct a directed graph $G(p)=(V(p), E(p))$.
 The set of vertices $V(p)$ contains one vertex per object belonging to $O$.
-Furthermore, for any vertex of $V(p)$ associated to an object $o$, the set of edges $E(p)$ contains one edge $(o, o')$ for any object $o'$ belonging to $O\setminus \{ o\}$ such that $o'\succsim_i o$, where $i$ is the agent who receives the good $o$ in $p$.
-For example, Figure \ref{figLex} illustrates such graph for the assignment $p$ provided by Example~\ref{example-lex}.
-In Figure~\ref{figLex}, dotted edges represent indifferences (when $o'\sim o$) and plain edges represent strict preferences (when $o'\succ o$).
+Furthermore, for any vertex of $V(p)$ associated to object $o$, the set of edges $E(p)$ contains one edge $(o, o')$ for any object $o'$ belonging to $O\setminus \{ o\}$ such that $o'\succsim_i o$, where $i$ is the agent who receives object $o$ in $p$.

+\begin{example} Let $n = 3$, $m = 5$, and the following ordinal information about preferences corresponding to the lexicographic utilities.
+(Due to the lexicographicity assumption, this ordinal information is enough to know completely an agent's preference relation over all sets of objects.)

+Let $p=(o_2o_4|o_1|o_3o_5)$ be the initial assignment.
+Then, the corresponding graph $G(p)$ is depicted in Figure \ref{figLex}.
+In Figure~\ref{figLex}, dashed-line edges represent indifferences (when $o'\sim o$) and solid-line edges represent strict preferences (when $o'\succ o$). \end{example}

 It follows from \citep{CEF+15a} that Pareto optimality of an assignment under lexicographic utilities can be tested in polynomial time.
 We provide a simple characterization of a Pareto optimal assignment under lexicographic utilities.
 The characterization we present also provides an interesting connection with the possible Pareto optimality that we consider in the next section.

-\begin{theorem} An assignment $p$ is not Pareto optimal wrt lexicographic utilities iff there exists a cycle in $G(p)$ which contains at least one edge corresponding to a strict preference. \end{theorem} \begin{proof} Assume that there exists a cycle $C$ which contains at least one edge corresponding to a strict preference.
-Then, the exchange of objects along the cycle by agents owning the objects corresponds to a Pareto improvement.
+\begin{theorem} An assignment $p$ is not Pareto optimal with respect to lexicographic utilities if and only if there exists a cycle in $G(p)$ which contains at least one edge corresponding to a strict preference. \end{theorem} \begin{proof} Assume that there exists a cycle $C$ that contains at least one edge corresponding to a strict preference.
+Then, the exchange of objects along the cycle by agents owning these objects corresponds to a Pareto improvement.